Data Collection

 About the Data

-The collection is designed to facilitate the analysis of cross-national and personal social networks in Jihadist terrorist organization and recruitment in western nations.
-Over 7,200 individuals, 900 plots (successfully executed, failed, and foiled), 350 local and international terrorist organizations linked to Western Jihadist extremists, and ca. 30,000+ links between persons and between persons and organizations are recorded (only relations related to criminal activities attributed to terrorist entities are recorded).
+The collection is designed to facilitate the analysis of cross-national and personal social networks in Jihadist terrorist and domestic extremist organization and recruitment in western nations.
+Over 7,500 individuals, 950 plots (successfully executed, failed, and foiled), 350 domestic and international terrorist organizations linked to Western Jihadist and far-right extremists, and ca. 35,000+ links between persons and between persons and organizations/plots are recorded (only relations related to criminal activities attributed to terrorist entities are recorded).
+The data collection also includes around 525 rigorously coded radicalization trajectories encompassing nearly 13,000 coded events designed to study the common pathways of behavioral indicators leading to the point of radicalization and subsequent point of incident.

 A segment of the data is available through the National Archive of Criminal Justice Data (NACJD) at the Inter-university Consortium for Political and Social Research (ICPSR) through a previous study conducted on "A Behavioral Study of the Radicalization Trajectories of American "Homegrown" Al-Qaeda-Inspired Terrorist Offenders" in 2016.